gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ## Certified images

-We provide certified, pre-built images for AWS, Azure, GCE & Docker.
+We provide certified, pre-built images for AWS, Azure, GCP & Docker.
 Those images are available for OpenJDK 8, 11 and 17, and include all recommended optimisations.
 If you can't use our certified images, we provide the templates from which our certified images are built:

-* For AWS & GCE: [frontline-injector-playbook](https://github.com/gatling/frontline-injector-playbook/) (requires Ansible & Packer)
+* For AWS & GCP: [frontline-injector-playbook](https://github.com/gatling/frontline-injector-playbook/) (requires Ansible & Packer)
 * For Docker: [frontline-injector-docker-image](https://github.com/gatling/frontline-injector-docker-image)
 ## Local